SherinOlivia/patients-reservation/README.md

 uvicorn main:app --reload
 ```

-6. Test the APIs through Postman. by using this link as the base and check the next part (Endpoint List):
+6. Test the APIs through Postman. by using any of these links:
+**note:**Please inform me of any issues, because the `free instance will spin down with inactivity, which can delay requests by 50 seconds or more`

 ```bash
 https://patients-reservation.onrender.com